by Frederike Berg

-The evolution of scaffolding and what to expect from future scaffolding solutions
+The history of scaffolding and what to expect from future scaffolding solutions

 Where steel and aluminium predominate today, there used to be almost only wood.
 It is hard to believe, but remains of wooden scaffolding could already be found in the former caves of prehistoric humans.
 Presumably, it served them to carry out their cave paintings.
 Wood remained the most relevant material for scaffolding in the coming millennia.
 It was only through industrialisation that iron and steel became the main components of scaffolding.
 Since then, however, a lot has changed, not only in terms of materials.
 Work safety, prefabricated components, stability, lighter and easier-to-handle systems are in focus of modern technical innovations in scaffolding.
 Everything should be as versatile, efficient and safe as possible.
 But it hasn’t always been like this.